Louis Riel School Division Board of Trustees Adopts 2026–2027 Budget

 Access the Division's prevention and reduction reports.

-Education Property Tax Calculator
+Education Property Tax Estimator

 The education property tax calculator is provided to assist in projecting property taxes based on the budget and the impact of assessment.